-Just like preparing for a long boat trip, leaning to ship your boat and preparing it is the same thing.
+Just like preparing for a long boat trip, learning to ship your boat and preparing it is the same thing.
 Especially for a private party.
 It takes a lot of effort.
-You’ll need to learn to prepare for shipping your boat as it takes time, planning and preparation.
+You’ll need to learn to prepare for shipping your boat as it takes time, planning, and preparation.
 Getting prepared for your vessel to journey on land can be just as demanding as preparing for a journey on the water.
-No matter what kind of boat you need to ship powerboat, a sailboat, personal watercraft, yacht, commercial fishing boat it is important that your fully prepared.
+No matter what kind of boat you need to ship a powerboat, a sailboat, personal watercraft, yacht, commercial fishing boat it is important that you are fully prepared.

 Staying one step ahead.

 One other thing to consider when performing this daunting task is being one step ahead of the game.
-Hopefully with the information that we give you here you can do just that.
+Hopefully, with the information that we give you here, you can do just that.
 One of the first things to do is to locate the right carrier for your job.
 You can do that right here on WideloadShipping.
-We have pointers in how to select a boat shipping company Then determine what your loaded height will be so you can make sure their are no bridge or utility obstructions in the intended route you plan to take.
-Most boat yards are strategically located but you need to make absolutely 100% sure before scheduling a travel lift boat crane.
-The next thing to do since you are a private party is to take pictures of your vessel of above the water line.
+We have pointers in how to select a boat shipping company Then determine what your loaded height will be so you can make sure there are no bridge or utility obstructions in the intended route you plan to take.
+Most boatyards are strategically located but you need to make absolutely 100% sure before scheduling a travel lift boat crane.
+The next thing to do since you are a private party is to take pictures of your vessel above the waterline.
 So if it’s currently in the water now is a good time to do that.
 Make sure you take detailed pictures that are fairly close up from all angles and a few of each side just far away enough to include everything.